secondlife/viewer/indra/newview/linux_tools/client-readme.txt

    example, the 'Windows' key!) which will allow the Alt key to function properly with mouse actions in Second Life and other applications.

-PROBLEM 6:- In-world movie playback doesn't work for me.
+PROBLEM 6:- In-world movie and/or music playback doesn't work for me.
 SOLUTION:- You need to have a working installation of GStreamer 0.10; this is usually an optional package for most versions of Linux.
-If you have installed GStreamer 0.10 and you can play some movies but not others then you need to install a wider selection of GStreamer plugins, either from your vendor or an appropriate third party.
+If you have installed GStreamer 0.10 and you can play some music/movies but not others then you need to install a wider selection of GStreamer plugins, either from your vendor or an appropriate third party.